 In 2010, Andy launched Headspace in London as an event company in 2010 along with Rich Pierson.
 In 2012, Headspace released their first app shortly to provide the growing community with access to guided meditation by topic.
 Today Headspace has hundreds of themed sessions covering topics as diverse as sleep, stress, relationships and physical heath.
 There are also bite-sized meditation sessions for people with busy schedules and even “S.O.S. exercises in case of sudden meltdowns.”
 Less than a decade after launching, over 35 million users in 190 countries have subscribed to Headspace—and the community is still growing.

 At OMR19, Andy will take the OMR Conference stage on May 8 to discuss the massive growth Headspace has experienced, his incredible story and what Headspace’s plans are for the future.
-But before he does all that, he’ll put his ohmmazing skills on full display as he will guide Conference attendees in guided meditation right from the big stage.
-If that weren’t enough to make your inner ying find its yang, the Guiness Book of World Records will be on hand as Andy and OMR aim to set the record for most participants in a single meditation session.
+But before he does all that, he’ll put his ohmmazing skills on full display as he leads Conference attendees in guided meditation right on the big stage.

 What is the OMR Festival?